 - Wisteria – Spring and summer

-It is natural to want to do something to help a plant – prune it, fertilise it, polish it – we can’t help wanting to touch it in some way.
+It is only natural to want to aid a plant in some manner, whether by trimming it, fertilising it, or polishing it; in fact, we can't help but want to interact with it in some way.

 When determining how much pruning your tree can tolerate, a qualified arborist may consider if the tree: